 The City of Florence Beautification and Facilities Division is responsible for City-Wide Tree Beautification.
 The City of Florence prides itself in it's efforts to maintain the beauty and life of the trees in the Florence community.
 The City has been awarded Tree City USA honors for over 40 years and celebrates Arbor Day each year with a tree planting ceremony on the first Friday of December.

 2023 marked our 43rd CONSECUTIVE YEAR AS A TREE CITY USA AWARD RECEPIENT!!!

-The City of Florence, in coordination with PlanIT Geo, just conducted a city-wide Tree Inventory.
-We are now able to monitor and maintain our urban forestry program with the world's leading tree inventory software (Tree Plotter Sofware Suite).
+In 2021, the City of Florence, in coordination with PlanIT Geo, conducted a city-wide Tree Inventory.
+Through this effort, we are able to monitor and maintain our urban forestry program with the world's leading tree inventory software (Tree Plotter Sofware Suite).
 The tree inventory was conducted to locate and evaluate trees that cause a concern to public safety so that removals can be done in a timely manner.
 We will also utilize the information produced in the inventory to determine locations for tree plantings in order to expand our urban forest within the city limits.

 Benefits of Planting Trees